Maternal and Child Health Live Virtual Event Series

 - Journal Author Spotlight - A Paradigm Shift in Preconception and Interconception Care

-Presented by Daniel J. Frayne, MD, Medical Director, MAHEC Family Health Centers, Co-Chair, Clinical Working Group, National Preconception Health and Healthcare Initiative Leadership Council Member, FMEC-IMPLICIT Network, Associate Professor, UNC Chapel Hill School of Medicine
+Presented by Daniel J. Frayne, MD, Medical Director, MAHEC Family Health Centers, Co-Chair, Clinical Working Group, Associate Professor, UNC Chapel Hill School of Medicine

-- Session 5 - Early Infant Feeding Practices
+- Session 5 - Supporting Early Feeding Practices: The Link to Learning, Growth, and Lifelong Habits

 - Session 6 - Fatherhood Engagement